risk-first/website/menagerie/Dependency-Risk.md

 3. What is this new library function we've created?
 Is `abcdRepeater` going to be part of _every_ Javascript?
 If so, then we've shifted [Codebase Risk](Complexity-Risk) away from ourselves, but we've pushed [Communication Risk](Communication-Risk) and [Dependency Risk](Dependency-Risk) onto every _other_ user of Javascript.
 4. Are there equivalent functions for every single other string?
 If so, then compilation is no longer a tractable problem: is `return abcdRepeater(10)` correct code?
 Well, now we have an infinite list of different `XXXRepeater` functions to check against to see if it is...
 So, what we _lose_ in [Kolmogorov Complexity](Complexity-Risk) we gain in [Big-O Complexity](Complexity-Risk).

-## Are Libraries a Free Lunch?
+## Types Of Dependencies

+We're going to consider 3 basic types of dependencies in this section:
+ - **Our own**: write some code ourselves to meet the dependency.
+ - **Libraries**:  importing code from the internet, and using it in our project
+ - **Services**: calling a service on the internet, (probably via `http`)

+All 3 approaches involve a different risk-profile.
+Initially, writing our own code was the only game in town:  when I started programming with a Commodore 64, you had a user guide, BASIC and that was pretty much it.
+Tool support was very thin-on-the-ground.
+Even now, there's always the opportunity cost of depending on our own code, which may well be more appropriate and expedient for whatever is required.

-[npmjs](http://npmjs.com) currently boasts of having over 650,000 different libraries, so although we're unlikely to find an `abcdRepeater` function this suggests that we can "win" against Kolmogorov complexity by using them.
+Using library code offers a [Schedule Risk](Schedule-Risk) shortcut:  Consider [npmjs](http://npmjs.com), which is the most popular package manager for the Javascript ecosystem.
+It currently boasts of having over 650,000 different libraries, so although we're unlikely to find an `abcdRepeater` function this suggests that we can "win" against Kolmogorov complexity by using them.
 But actually, this is really a problem with the metric itself.

 In reality, using libraries allows us a "Kolmogorov tradeoff": our [Codebase Risk](Complexity-Risk) for other kinds of risk instead.